CMU-CBML/NeuronTransportIGA/README.md

 ### 2. spline_src (C++)

-* **Description:** this code is used to construct B-spline and extract Bezier information for IGA based on the input controlmesh.
+* **Description:** this code is used to construct truncated hierarchical tricubic spline and extract Bezier information for IGA based on the input controlmesh.
 * **Input:**
     * controlmesh.vtk (control mesh file)
 * **Output:**